-Customers can tip you anytime you choose to accept a delivery — and most deliveries include a tip.
-You’ll always receive 100% of tips that customers leave you.
+Customers using DoorDash can tip you anytime you choose to accept a delivery — and most deliveries include a tip.
+You’ll always receive 100% of the customer tips received by DoorDash.

 Promotions like Peak Pay and Challenges help you earn more per delivery when it’s busy.
 Challenges let you earn extra money for completing a certain number of deliveries in a set amount of time.

 After your first dash, we'll send you a Dasher activation kit that contains items like a food warming bag, Red Card, hand sanitizer, and mask for Dasher safety.